Currently, Sowing Creek Press is accepting submissions for its anthology with a working title: Natural Wonders.

 Out on the trail, when the mobile phone is silenced and only the soft rushing of wind or the trill of birdsong fills the air, the mind grows calm.
 It’s at those times we can do our best thinking, reach decisions, or come to conclusions about the puzzles of our lives.
 We might think of other people too, and feel connected to something much bigger than ourselves.
 That sort of connection fosters resilience and calms anxiety.
 Studies show that children who live near fields and trees have better memory function and are more attentive.
 Nature can foster childlike spirit in adults.
 That exuberant attitude can flow into everyday life.

-The focus of this anthology will be finding peace about an issue, learning about yourself and others, while in nature.
-If you’ve had an epiphany while in the wilds, share your eye-opener or conclusion reached while in nature by writing an essay for this anthology.
+The focus of this anthology will be finding peace about an issue, learning about yourself and others, connecting with your family, etc—while in nature or watching nature, etc. If you’ve had an epiphany while in the wilds or relating to the natural world, share your eye-opener or conclusion reached while in nature by writing an essay for this anthology.
 Your experiences can help others gain insight too.
 The book will provide a tranquil escape.
 Readers can enter the serenity of nature even on a lunch break, and feel a kinship with fellow nature lovers who also do their best thinking in the great outdoors.

 Here are a few tips for sharing your story: